chrthomsen/pygrametl/docs/quickstart/beginner.rst

     dw_conn_wrapper.commit()
     dw_conn_wrapper.close()

-    # Finally the connection to the sales database is closed
+    # Finally, the connection to the sales database is closed
     sales_pgconn.close()